 Geologic Background

-The theory of plate tectonics is the grand, unifying theory of Earth science.
-The basic idea is that the outermost, physical layer of the Earth, the lithosphere, is brittle and is broken into pieces called tectonic plates, like the broken, brittle egg in the image below.
+The theory of plate tectonics is the grand, unifying theory of geoscience.
+The basic idea is that the outermost layer of the Earth, the solid lithosphere, is brittle and is broken into pieces called tectonic plates.
+These plates float on a more ductile but still solid layer called the asthenosphere, which behaves similarly to hot plastic, and allows the overriding tectonic plates to move very slowly about the surface of the Earth.

 Activities in this Lab